alvations/annotate-questionnaire/README.md

  - Respondents highlighting ability to annotate (i) overlapping spans, (ii) discontinuous spans, (iii) corrections to initial tokenizations (iv) entity relation annotations
  - In cases where free text annotation is allowed, some sort of respondents highlighted **need for constraints/limitations of free text**

+## Any other feedback on Open Source NLP/CV annotation tools?

+Here are a couple of aggregated free-form feedbacks from our respondents:

+ - Tokenizations can/should be explicit in the data input format
+ - Pre-definition of tagset is important
+ - Automatic publishing of annotations as open source
+ - Having web version accessible to everyone is preferred
+ - Tools for documentation updates during the annotation project progress
+ - Having an active community to maintain the open source annotation tool
+ - Automatic population of annotations in the tools would be great
+ - Annotating across texts segments would be nice